TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

     * 07-flex-layout-2
 </div>

-### Additional Resources

-This section contains helpful links to other content.
-It isn't required, so consider it supplemental.

-- [Flexbox Froggy](https://flexboxfroggy.com/) is a funny little game for practicing moving things around with flexbox.
-- [Flexbox Zombies](https://mastery.games/flexboxzombies/) is another gamified take on flexbox.
-Free, but requires an account.
-- This [Flexbox Tutorial](https://www.freecodecamp.org/news/css-flexbox-tutorial-with-cheatsheet/) from freecodecamp is another decent resource.
-- [Flexbox Crash Course](https://www.youtube.com/watch?v=3YW65K6LcIA) is a nice resource by Traversy Media.

 ### Knowledge Check

 This section contains questions for you to check your understanding of this lesson on your own.
 If you’re having trouble answering a question, click it and review the material it links to.